kludda/docker-mqtt-automation/README.md

 The app will not restart on reboot when using this method.

-You can install the service and use the `systemctl` command to control the app instead at any stage.
+Stop the app before you install the service and use the `systemctl` command to control the app instead.

 ## Usage